GAM-team/GAM/docs/ChromeOS-Devices.md

 Partial serial number searches are supported, as long as you enter at least three characters in the serial number.

+All serial number searches are partial, be careful that you don't enter a partial serial number by mistake when actioning/modifying devices as you will affect multiple devices rather than the single desired device.

 ### Status
 To view all provisioned or deprovisioned devices, select the status from the left drop-down, and all of the devices that fit this criterion will appear in the view.
 Alternatively, you can do the following searches from the All devices view: